Mayor Bynum apologizes for city's role in the 1921 Tulsa Race Massacre

 “And all of the most powerful improvements in American history were forged through a vigorous exchange of ideas.”

-Bynum said it was important to note that Tulsa is not the only city in the country with disparities among its populations.
+Bynum said it was important to note that Tulsa is not the only city in the country with disparities among its residents.

 “What is unique to Tulsa is that we are being completely transparent about the existence of those disparities in our city and are uniting our community behind eliminating them,” he wrote.